microsoft/code-with-engineering-playbook/docs/agile-development/advanced-topics/backlog-management/risk-management.md

 ## Opportunity Management

-The same process can be applied to opportunities, but while risk management involves mitigating actions to decrease the likelihood of a risk, in opportunity management, you enhance actions to increase the likelihood of a positive outcome.
+The same process can be applied to opportunities, but while risk management involves applying mitigation actions to decrease the likelihood of a risk, in opportunity management, you enhance actions to increase the likelihood of a positive outcome.